threader/PC-Tuning/docs/post-install.md

     - Disable any **unneeded** devices that are using an IRQ or I/O resources, always ask if unsure, take your time on this step.
 Windows should not allow you to disable any required devices but ensure you do not accidentally disable another important device such as your main USB controller or similar...

         - If there are multiple of the same devices & you are unsure which one is in use, refer back to the tree structure in ``View > Devices by connection``.
-Note that a single device can use many resources.
+Note that a single device can use many resources

 - Open CMD & enter the command below to disable power saving for various devices in device manager.

     ```bat
     C:\prerequisites\scripts\disable-pnp-powersaving.ps1